spryker/spryker-docs/docs/ca/dev/working-with-logs.md

 ### Audit logs

 Audit logs are a type of logs used to track user-related activities.
-If audit logs are installed<!--()](link to audit logs md) --> in your project, you can browse them for the following log groups.
+If [audit logs are installed](/docs/dg/dev/backend-development/audit-logs/audit-logs.html), you can browse them for the following log groups:

 * Storefront (Yves)
 * Back Office